 Salt, to taste

 In a skillet over medium heat, toast chiles, coriander, and cumin until just fragrant, about 10 seconds.
-Remove from heat and transfer to blender along with garlic, vinegar, and olive oil.
+Remove from heat and transfer to a blender along with garlic, vinegar, and olive oil.
 Blend until very smooth, scraping down sides of blender as needed, for 3-5 minutes.